Family of Kamala Harris: Sharada Balachandran

 Sharada Balachandran Orihuela is the first cousin of Kamala Harris.
 She is an Indian Mexican born in Mexico to Rosamaria Orihuela and Gopalan Balachandran.
 She started formal education in New Delhi and moved frequently between India, Mexico, and the United States.
 After moving to Oakland, California for college in 2001, Balachandran Orihuela's aunt, Shyamala Gopalan, helped her cope with race relations in the aftermath of the September 11 attacks and later influenced her intellectual trajectory.
 Balachandran Orihuela graduated from Mills College and University of California, Davis.
 She is an associate professor of English and comparative literature at University of Maryland, College Park.
 She authored the 2018 book, Fugitives, Smugglers, and Thieves.

+Christine Simmons

+Christine Simmons was a family friend who Kamala Harris has referred to as an aunt.
+She joined Alpha Kappa Alpha in 1950 while attending Howard University.
+She was a former chapter president.
+Simmons died in 2015.

 Ancestry of Kamala Harris

-Kamala Harris is of Black Jamaican descent on her paternal side and of Indian descent on her maternal side.
-According to the Los Angeles Times, "Gopalan (Kamala's mother) was a Tamil Brahmin, part of a "privileged elite" in Hinduism's ancient caste hierarchy."
-Donald J. Harris wrote in an account of his family ancestry that the Harris name comes from his paternal grandfather Joseph Alexander Harris, a land owner and agricultural produce exporter, and that his paternal grandmother "Miss Chrishy" (née Christiana Brown) was a descendant of Hamilton Brown, a plantation and slave owner.
-However, Snopes rated this claim as unproven pending further research.
-Snopes noted that Harris made errors in some of the vital dates he provided for births and deaths of his grandparents.
+Kamala Harris is of Jamaican descent on her paternal side and of Indian descent on her maternal side.

+Donald J. Harris wrote in an account of his family ancestry that the Harris name comes from his paternal grandfather Joseph Alexander Harris, a land owner and agricultural produce exporter, and that his paternal grandmother "Miss Chrishy" (née Christiana Brown) was a descendant of both enslaved Jamaicans and Hamilton Brown, a plantation and slave owner.
+However, Snopes, a fact-checking website, rated this claim as unproven pending further research.
+In July of 2019, Snopes noted that Harris made errors in some of the vital dates he provided for births and deaths of his grandparents.
+The following year, PolitiFact stopped short of Snopes's unproven rating, and again reviewed the validity of the story, saying about the Stanford professor emeritus's claim that he is the descendant of the slave owner, "I would be inclined to believe him."

+Harris' maternal ancestral home is the village of Thulasendrapuram in India, in which her grandfather P. V. Gopalan was born.
+The Gopalans belonged to the conservative Tamil Brahmin community, a part of India's historically elite Brahmin varna.